 While the ingredients in Elcella appear generally safe for most adults, several considerations warrant attention:

 Individual variability: Gastrointestinal transit time varies significantly between individuals (6-70+ hours).
-Factors affecting transit include diet, hydration, medications, gut microbiome composition, and underlying conditions.8
+Factors affecting transit include diet, hydration, medications, gut microbiome composition, and underlying conditions.8 This variability could potentially impact the consistency of delivery to the colon across different users.

 Evidence-based alternatives